bostontrader/lemp/README.md

 <h1>Introduction</h1>
-The purpose of this directory is to provide/document a build process that can build from scratch a LEMP stack, for Ubuntu 15, composed of nginx, php, php-fpm, and mysql.
+The purpose of this document is to provide/document a build process that can build from scratch a LEMP stack, for Ubuntu 15, composed of nginx, php, php-fpm, and mysql.

 More specifically, we're going to download the source code and build from scratch, the following packages and versions: